1993–94 ACB season

 During the 1993–94 season, the Liga ACB – the top tier of the Spanish basketball league system – contained 20 teams.
-The winning team was Real Madrid Baloncesto.
+The winning team was Real Madrid Teka.

 Regular season

 Classification playoffs

 TDK Manresa, Festina Andorra, Taugrés Baskonia and Cáceres CB finished in the previous season between the positions 11th and 20th, so they played a classification game against Unicaja Polti, Elmar León, Caja San Fernando and Pamesa Valencia respectively.
 After this games, the final classification for the Championship playoffs was modified: